techidaily/site-windows11/source/_posts/swapping-windows-11s-standard-programs-best-choices.md

 ![process hacker windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/process-hacker-windows-11.jpg)

- Process Hacker features in our[best alternatives to Windows Task Manager](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/#process-hacker) , and for a good reason.
+ Process Hacker features in our [best alternatives to Windows Task Manager](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/#process-hacker) , and for a good reason.
 It is an open-source Task Manager available as an installer and in a portable version.

  Process Hacker is a powerful utility to monitor your system resources, detect malware and perform behavioral analysis during security research.
 You can view all the processes in a hierarchical, color-coded tree, making it easier to identify the processes.
 Right-click on the process to terminate, debug, virtualize or access its properties.